 One of the most direct ways to measure ROI is by looking at your lead conversion rates.
 An AI sales assistant helps you engage leads faster and more effectively, which is critical for turning interest into opportunity.
 In fact, sales teams using AI assistants have seen a 50% increase in lead generation and customer retention.
 By automating follow-ups and personalizing outreach at scale, the tool ensures no lead falls through the cracks.
 To measure this, track your lead-to-opportunity conversion rate before and after implementation.
 A steady increase shows that your AI assistant is successfully helping your team build a stronger pipeline.

-Time Saved on Administrative Tasks
+Calculate Time Saved on Repetitive Tasks

 How much time does your team spend on tasks that don't involve selling?
 Logging calls, scheduling meetings, and updating your CRM are necessary but time-consuming.
 An AI sales assistant automates these repetitive duties, freeing up your reps to focus on building relationships and closing deals.
 You can measure this by tracking the reduction in time spent on administrative tasks and the corresponding increase in active selling time.
 Using AI-powered workflows to handle these processes means your team can spend more hours doing what they do best—selling.